NatTuck/khoury-ntuck/courses/2019/09/cs5610/notes/20-performance/notes.md

 those libraries, since it allows the communities to avoid technical support issues from people having trouble with their hosting setup.

+CDN providers will also provide proxy service, where you don't need to explicitly seperate out your dynamic and static content.
+They'll figure out what's static automatically (if your app is sending proper headers) and cache it.

+If a CDN is already proxying your site, it can also provide protection against bandwidth-based denial of service attacks, including DDOS.

+### Denial of Service

+(didn't get to this section last time)

+There are different levels of bad when it comes to security holes:

+ - RCE flaws allow attackers run arbitrary code on our servers.
+ - Some security holes let attackers modify private data.
+ - Others let attackers access private data.
+ - But simply preventing users from accessing our application will cause us trouble too.

+Attacks that prevent our application from working are called Denial of Service attacks.

+It's difficult to defend against these attacks in general.
+Attackers with a lot of bandwidth (or a botnet) can simply send us so much traffic that it saturates our network connection.
+There are ways to avoid this, but they are network management techniques rather than stuff we do with our application.

+If you need to worry about traffic based DOS attacks such as classic DDOS, you'll want to get a DDOS protection service from some network provider (such as a CDN).

+But flaws in our application can make this sort of attack much easier.

+For example, if every request to a certain path causes us to emit 100k of text to a log file and we never clean up the log file, our server will eventually run out of disk space.
+If an attacker knows about this issue, they can send a lot of requests and make it happen in a couple hours.

+If we tune our password hashing algorithm to take 5 seconds of CPU time to verify a password, an attacker can simply send us one login attempt per second per CPU and we'll have a really hard time doing anything but rejecting bad passwords.

+There are three basic steps to take to defend against these kind of attacks:

+ - First, we should avoid doing a lot of work or using up a lot of resources for simple requests.
+This ends up being the same as performance tuning, just we need to worry about it sooner when considering DOS attacks.
+ - Second, we should make sure we clean up after ourselves.
+Rotating log files and limiting user file uploads / cleaning up old files is nesissary for reliability anyway, but DOS attacks mean we shouldn't delay these considerations.
+ - Finally, we need to explicitly build our applications to stop these attacks.
+   We should detect excess requests and simply block potential attackers.
+For example, we should only allow K login requests per source IP per hour and not even try to validate requests beyond the limit.

 ## Performance: Hosting Costs